L. Douglas Smoot: Teaching career

 After receiving his Ph.D., Smoot was offered and accepted a position as an assistant professor of chemical engineering at BYU.
 He remained at BYU for three years, after which he taught at the California Institute of Technology as a visiting assistant professor.
 While in California, Smoot was also a senior technical specialist for the Lockheed Propulsion Company. and in 1966 was made president of The Scientific Research Society of America (RESA).

 Smoot returned to BYU in 1967 and was named chairman of the chemical engineering department in 1970.
 Smoot's research and work was extensive in his early years of teaching at BYU.
 He participated in multiple scientific conferences, including a three-nation scientific conference in Washington D.C. in 1968 (of which he was one of only ten delegates from the United States).
-Smoot served as the chemical engineering department chairman from 1970–1977.
+Smoot served as the chemical engineering department chairman from 1970 to 1977.
 His time as department chairman is marked by a number of important research projects and accomplishments.
 The department received numerous grants, including a contract for research in rocket propulsion in 1971 amounting to $71,000.
 Also in 1971 BYU acquired and assembled a high-speed wind tunnel test facility – a project spearheaded by Smoot and John Simonsen, chairman of the mechanical engineering department.
 The wind tunnel was acquired from a closed Navy Laboratory and was sold to BYU partially because it was to assist Smoot in his rocket propulsion research being conducted for the Navy.

 During the early 1970s, Smoot directed his research focus away from aerospace and rocket propulsion to fossil fuels and energy; one result being that the number of grants and research contracts for coal combustion and air pollution grew tremendously.
 In 1976 BYU's Chemical Engineering Department ranked fourth in the nation in terms of monetary awards, receiving over $655,000, for research grants.
 Grants for which Smoot was named the primary researcher included the Electric Power Research Institute Grant in 1974, the Office of Coal Research and Gasification grant (1975), and the United States Bureau of Mines Grant to prevention coal mine fires (1976).